 Here are Momentology’s 14 favorite examples of brands seeking to make emotional connections with consumers on Valentine’s Day.

-Top 14 Valentine’s Day Marketing Campaigns Of 2015
+Top 14 Valentine’s Day Marketing Campaigns

 The greeting card brand has released a series of seven videos on its YouTube channel, Put Your Heart to Paper, which range from about 20,000 to 1.8 million views.